 John places a market order to buy 1500 stocks of ABC Corporation at $10.00.

 This order type has been specially designed to limit the losses.
 With this, a buyer sets a limit to the price of the stock, whereby the order gets executed only if the spot price in the market is equal to or lower to that set price.
-This ensures that the buyer, based on his trading analysis of the correct price, will not face a loss if prices do not reach that limit price.
+This ensures that the buyer will not face a loss if prices do not reach that limit price based on his trading analysis of the correct price.
 Similarly, a seller can set a limit too, and the order gets executed only if the prices reach that limit or higher.

 John had bought 1500 stocks of ABC Corporation @$10.00 each.
 Markets are volatile, and prices keep on fluctuating.
 The current spot price is $10.50, and John has a bearish market view, so he wishes to sell them off.
 Hence, John gives instructions for a limit order, with a transaction to be executed at no less than $9.80.